 By Sean Halley

-The gigging guitar community seems to be split into factions these days, with some folks diving headfirst into the world of FRFR (full range, PA-style) speaker setups using impulse responses, while others hold on firmly to the sound and feel of “real” guitar amps and speakers.
+The gigging guitar community seems to be split into factions these days when. it comes to guitar accessories, with some folks diving headfirst into the world of FRFR (full range, PA-style) speaker setups using impulse responses, while others hold on firmly to the sound and feel of “real” guitar amps and speakers.
 The general consensus is that the two setups are mutually exclusive, but is that really true?

 In general, IRs sound a lot like mic’d cabinets because they are actually (very) short recordings of real mic’d speaker cabinets.
 Using them in a live context instead of micing a speaker has some real benefits - it always sounds the same no matter what venue you’re playing or how loud your stage volume is, and there is never any bleed from other instruments on stage in the guitar feed to the PA, no matter how small the stage is or how loud or close by the drums are.